core-wg/oscore/draft-ietf-core-object-security.md

 An inner Max-Age option is used as defined in {{RFC7252}} taking into account that it is not accessible to proxies.

 Since OSCOAP binds CoAP responses to requests, a cached response would not be possible to use for any other request.
-To avoid unnecessary caching in proxies not recognizing the Object-Security, a server MAY add an outer Max-Age option with value zero to protected CoAP responses (see Section 5.6.1 of {{RFC7252}}).
+To avoid unnecessary caching, a server MAY add an outer Max-Age option with value zero to protected CoAP responses (see Section 5.6.1 of {{RFC7252}}).

 The outer Max-Age option is not integrity protected.